kevinpschaaf/enyo-wiki/Creating-Components.md

 ## Events

 Similarly, events are placed in an `"events"` block.
 To fire an event, we call the associated `"do"` method, another convenience provided by Enyo.
 For example, to fire the `onTriggered` event, we call `doTriggered`.
 Any arguments given will be passed along to the event handler.
-Here we are sending the current time.
+In this case, we are sending the current time.
 In a moment, we'll see how to handle this event.

+## Components in Components: It's Turtles All the Way Down

+First, though, we'll create another component kind, named `SimulatedMessage`:

 	enyo.kind({
 		name: "SimulatedMessage",